Blendify/blender-manual/trunk/blender_docs/manual/render/shaders/textures/types/image/workflow.rst

 In the example to the right,
 the finger image is transparent at the cuff and top of the finger and is used as a UV texture.
 All three balls have a base material of blue and a marbling texture.
-The base material color is not used whenever Face Textures is enabled.

 The top left ball has not had any vertex painting, and the finger is mapped to the middle band, and the texture is mapped to a pink color.
-As you can see, the base material has Vertex Color Paint and Face Textures enabled;
+As you can see, the base material has Vertex Color Paint enabled;
 the base color blue is not used, but the texture is.
 With no vertex painting, there is nothing to modulate the UV texture colors, so the finger shows as white.
 Transparent areas of the UV Image show as black.